symfony/symfony-docs/book/installation.rst

     # Windows
     c:\projects\> php symfony.phar new my_project_name 2.3.23

-If you want your project to be based on the last Symfony LTS version, pass ``lts`` as the second argument of the ``new`` command:
+If you want your project to be based on the latest Symfony LTS version, pass ``lts`` as the second argument of the ``new`` command:

 .. code-block:: bash